lukatarman/steam-game-stats/README.md

 Devide a programm in sections where each section is responsible for one specific set of functionality that belongs together.

-**Important: It's a law.
+**Important: It's not a law.
 Do it if possible and break it if you must.**

 ### In Out App